Skip to main content

 To edit a Meraki-hosted user:

-1. Navigate to Organization > Monitor > Users and click the target user in the user list to open the user details page.
+1. Navigate to Organization > Monitor > Users and find the target user in the user list

-1. Click triple dots on the upper right of the IdP - Meraki card on the user details page, and select Edit User Details from the drop down menu.
+1. Click triple dots in the right column and select Edit User Details or Edit Guest/802.1X user from the drop down menu.

 1. Edit the user details in the drawer